vinhquevu/angora/README.md

 (-.-)
 o_(")(")
 ```
 Angora is a job execution system based on message queues.
-There is no Python
+This attempts to be a
-coding required to use Angora, or at least very little, although everyone is
+low code application, although everyone is encouraged to customize and make it
-encouraged to make it their own.
-The jobs, a.k.a. tasks, are Linux system
+their own.
+The jobs, a.k.a. tasks, are Linux system commands executed via
-commands executed via Python's subprocess module, i.e. `echo 'Hello World'`.
+Python's subprocess module, i.e. `echo 'Hello World'`.
+Jobs are configured in
-Jobs are configured in YAML files.
-Jobs are assigned to messages and when one
+YAML files.
+Jobs are assigned to messages and when one of those matching
-of those matching messages is read from a job queue, the job will execute.
-Each
+messages is read from a job queue, the job will execute.
+Each job has the
-job has the option to send additional messages on success.
-Those messages and
+option to send additional messages on success.
+Those messages and their
-their corresponding jobs are how workflows are built.
+corresponding jobs are how workflows are built.
 You can interact with the
 Angora system via a web API and the user interface is a web application.

 ## Installation